My Philosophy as a Wedding Photographer

 Details About My Mission, Beliefs, and Values

 Values tell you a lot about a person.
 They speak to what’s important to them, and give you a sense of who they are at their core.
 Hiring a stranger to photograph as intimate of a thing as your wedding day is a big ask — and you should feel completely at ease with who they are; ideally, they should share some of your values.
-That’s why I’m talking about my philosophy as a wedding photographer today, so you can snag a peek behind the curtain at who I am and what my mission is.
+That’s why I’m talking about my philosophy as an elopement photographer today, so you can snag a peek at the human behind the camera.

 A redheaded photographer in a black jumpsuit is standing between guests with a camera raised to her face photographing the ceremony of a wedding day.
 It's important to know the values of your wedding vendors so you can match with them as well as possible.
 Read about what my philosophy as a wedding photographer is in this post!

-I think it’s important to know that I not only advocate for my couples to design their dream wedding experience, but I did the same for me and my husband.
-My own 18-guest wedding took place in September 2021 and designing the day around what felt right to us was a huge focus, regardless of what “tradition” (or my parents) said.
+I think it’s important to know that I not only advocate for my couples to design their dream wedding experience, but my husband and I did the same.
+Our 18-guest wedding took place in September 2021 and designing the day around what felt right to us was a huge focus, regardless of what “tradition” (or my parents) said.
 At times it was hard to stick to my guns when faced with their disappointment, but I knew in my heart of hearts that this was the wedding day that truly made me happy more than anything else.
-That’s actually what my mission is as a wedding photographer: teaching couples to build a wedding day that is as meaningful as possible by learning to question the status quo, and challenging yourself to listen to your intuition.
-There are so many alternatives to your dream wedding day besides the way it’s always been done!

 A bride and groom sit together on a couch in a forest listening to a toast during their wedding day.
 It's important to know the values of your wedding vendors so you can match with them as well as possible.
 Read about what my philosophy as a wedding photographer is in this post!

 This is the beauty of intentionally designing your wedding day.
-I’m not here to tell you that you should ditch every single tradition and do the opposite just for the hell of it.
-But I AM here to tell you that you owe it to yourself to ask questions about whether a tradition is truly serving you, or if doing it another way would be better and more aligned with how you want to experience your wedding.
+It’s not about ditching every single tradition and doing the opposite just for the hell of it.
+It’s about asking questions about whether any particular tradition is truly serving you, or if doing it another way would be better and more aligned with how you want to experience your wedding.
+It’s about getting quiet with yourself and asking how you (not your parents, siblings, friends, or internet at large) dream of spending this beautiful and important day.

 A redheaded photographer is facing away photographing a bride and groom during sunset on their wedding day.
 It's important to know the values of your wedding vendors so you can match with them as well as possible.
 Read about what my philosophy as a wedding photographer is in this post!

 Knowledge is power.
-I want you to know where your wedding traditions are from (many of them are far sillier than you’d expect), and feel completely comfortable asking whether or not you should follow those footsteps.
+I want you to know where your wedding traditions are from and feel completely comfortable asking whether or not you should follow those footsteps.

 If after your reflection, you decide to ditch or change that tradition, great!